 - ► General Fund-The general fund is the general operating fund of the Sheriff.
-It is used to account for all financial resources, except for those required to be accounted for in another fund.
-During the fiscal year, the Sheriff took over operations of the County Emergency Operations Center, which is accounted for in the general fund. - ▶ Inmate Commissary Fund-This fund accounts for commissions received from pay telephones and commissary profits used for the benefit of inmates. - ▶ 911 Operations Fund-This fund accounts for the proceeds of telephone charges collected for the operation of the 911 emergency response system.
+It is used to account for all financial resources, except for those required to be accounted for in another fund. - ▶ Inmate Commissary Fund-This fund accounts for commissions received from pay telephones and commissary profits used for the benefit of inmates. - ▶ Equitable Sharing Fund-This fund accounts for monies received from the forfeiture of assets through the Department of Justice's Federal Equitable Sharing Program. - ► Federal Inmate Fund-This fund accounts for the revenues and associated expenditures of housing federal inmates at the Nassau County Jail.